-15.364 Innovation Ecosystems for Regional Entrepreneurship-Acceleration Leaders (IECO4REAL)
+15.364 Innovation Ecosystems (iEcosystems) for Regional Entrepreneurship-Acceleration Leaders (4REAL)

 The course takes the perspective of five critical stakeholders: entrepreneurs, risk capital providers, and universities, as well as policymakers (government) and large corporations.
 It provides frameworks for understanding the strengths and weaknesses of innovation-driven entrepreneurship in particular regions, and then focuses on interventions – programs and policies – that can be designed and implemented across regional economies worldwide.

-We aim to have a strongly interactive class (with around 30 students) that meets once a week.
+We aim to have a strongly interactive class (with more than our usual 30 students, as that’s what digital tech and hybrid teaching allow!) that meets once a week.
 There will be readings for each session and students will be expected to be prepared to make insightful and thoughtful contributions to class discussions.

 - Focus on different approaches to entrepreneurial acceleration e.g. Porter’s cluster approach versus Feld’s entrepreneurs approach.